 Children should not cycle on the school grounds during the school day, this includes the school car park areas.

-Bikeability Level 2 Cycle training is provided after school in term one for all primary 6 children given parental consent to participate.
+Bikeability Level 2 Cycle training is offered each year to all primary 6 children who are given parental consent to participate.

 To ensure that all children are accounted for on the homeward journey could we ask all parents/guardians of children who are entitled to school transport and who normally travel on the school bus to inform the school any day that their child will not be travelling on the bus.
 This can be done via a phone call to the school office or note to the class teacher.